mflowgen/mflowgen/README.md

 innovus-postroute      -- Timing optimization and final tweaks innovus-signoff        -- Verifying the design + Generating results
 ```

-A minimal step is as simple as a variable specifying a command to
-run (e.g., `command = echo "Hello world!"`) in a single-line
-Makefile fragment.
-The build system takes care of hooking it into
-the flow.

 Here is a broader list of example steps, of which a subset are
 included in this repository for reference: